Women's Concepts Logo

 50s and beyond: Skin reaches maturity

 In your 50s, the skin’s ability to retain moisture takes huge deep, which can lead to severe dryness, itching, and irritation.
 Scarring, fine lines, and wrinkles deepen, resulting in saggy and loose skin.
 Menopause also leaves its mark on the skin, leaving it dehydrated and unbalanced.
-Moreover, the number of melanocytes (cells that produce melanin) tends to decrease with aging, so the skin has less protection against ultraviolet radiation, which means an increased risk of cancer.[9]
+Moreover, the number of melanocytes (cells that produce melanin) tends to decrease with aging, so the skin has less protection against ultraviolet radiation.[9]

 Focus on sunscreen and take extra protection measures against sun damage, such as wearing protective clothing and seeking shade during peak hours.
 The fifties are an ideal time to turn to cosmetic procedures and advanced treatments such as radiofrequency, microneedling, laser resurfacing, and hyaluronic acid injections—all work to correct sagginess and provide more transformative results.
-Other than that, continue using retinol, vitamin C, and regenerative night cream.
+Other than that, continue using retinol and vitamin C

 Watch out for your diet and limit the consumption of sugar, fried foods, and alcohol.
 Also, the 50s is the decade of life when you really need to take a load off and chill out.
 Stress can be a real beauty killer by causing the release of harmful chemicals that can do a number on collagen and elastin, leading to a loss of elasticity in the skin.